vightel/FloodMapsWorkshop/README.md

 	* [HydroSHEDS Site](http://earlywarning.usgs.gov/hydrosheds/index.php)
 	* [HydroSHEDS data](http://earlywarning.usgs.gov/hydrosheds/dataavail.php)

   * When ready, run the processing...
-WARNING: it takes about 10mn per tile
+WARNING: it takes about 1hr or more per tile
   * Make sure to edit python/config.py to [re]define the HANDS_AREA
+  * make sure that your HydroSHEDS and HAND folders are created before you start.
   * hand_all.py -v

 * Process Radarsat Imagery